noahweidig/noahweidig.github.io/src/content/blog/astro-portfolio/index.md

 # What I learned

-After all those iterations, I realized the best website isn’t the one with the most features; it’s the one that gives me the freedom to build exactly what I want.
+After all those iterations, I realized the best website isn’t the one with the most features: it’s the one that gives me the freedom to build exactly what I want.

 Have you had a similar journey in web development?
 Feel free to leave a comment below.
 Thanks for reading!